mlabecki/portfolio_analytics/README.md

 > - up to three pairs of customized Bollinger band overlays on top of an existing graph
 > - up to three pairs of customized moving average envelope overlays on top of an existing graph
 > - price oscillator plot for two custom selected moving averages or price types with an optional signal line
-> - main plot with possible overlays stacked with a shorter lower plot of an additional signal or oscillator
+> - choice of a double- or triple-deck template allowing to combine most of the above plots in one stacked graph

 **c) Analyze returns**
 > - summary of statistical properties of asset return distributions